christiangenco/christiangenco.github.io/things.md

 * [**Avocado Mayo**](https://www.amazon.com/Primal-Kitchen-Avocado-Mayonnaise-Whole30/dp/B00ZAD36ZS?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B00ZAD36ZS): [might be better for you](http://www.marksdailyapple.com/healthy-oils/) than canola oil based mayo; tastes way better.
 * [**90% Cocoa Chocolate**](https://www.amazon.com/Lindt-Excellence-Chocolate-3-5-Ounce-Packages/dp/B002RBOCZE?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B002RBOCZE): mmmm, chocolate.
 Cocoa might have health benefits, and sugar is definitely bad for you, so 90% or higher is the way to go.
 * **Local, Organic, Pasture Raised, Soy-Free eggs**: I eat at least two eggs a day, so I felt compelled to do a lot of research into [what all the confusing terms mean](http://www.marksdailyapple.com/egg-purchasing-guide/).
 Local (laid by chickens you've seen owned by people you know), organic, pasture raised, and soy-free is my heuristic for picking a carton out of a wall of choices, in that order (ie: local and non-organic beats organic; organic and pasture raised beats organic and soy-free).
 * **Meat**: lamb, grass fed beef or buffalo, well-raised poultry.
 Organ meat and bones are probably things humans evolved eating, so I try to mix those in too.
+Pre-cooked sausage is the most convenient source of meat I've found.
 * **Small Oily Fish**: limit tuna, salmon, and other fish higher up on the food chain, because they concentrate mercury.
 Be careful eating raw fish that hasn't been flash frozen, since it might contain parasites.
 [Flash freezing doesn't really affect taste](https://medium.com/torodex/the-sushi-you-eat-isnt-fresh-f3478c99eb2).
+* [**Coconut Milk**](http://amzn.to/2FnxUbT): makes a great dessert mixed with berries
 * [**Partanna Extra Virgin Olive Oil**](https://www.amazon.com/Partanna-Extra-Virgin-Olive-34-Ounce/dp/B0044B6ZBO?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B0044B6ZBO): strong, floral flavor.
 * **Avocado Oil**: better for cooking than olive oil because it has a higher smoke point, so it won't denature when cooked, and better than coconut oil beacuse of the milder flavor.
 * **Coconut Oil**: might be [one of the best sources of calories](http://www.marksdailyapple.com/coconut-oil-health-benefits/).
 Refined [MCT oil](/mct) is commonly used for the ketogenic diet in [bulletproof coffee](https://blog.bulletproof.com/how-to-make-your-coffee-bulletproof-and-your-morning-too/), but coconut oil is probably better for you.